EmanuelBender/GoogleSheet_Inventory_System/README.md

   </tr>
   <tr>
     <td>
-The search box can act like a file search, but can also search profiles and other information.
+The search box can act like a file search, but can also trigger profile mode and display other information.
    </td>
   </tr>